jpype-project/jpype/doc/userguide.rst

 attachThreadToJVM method
 ~~~~~~~~~~~~~~~~~~~~~~~~

-attachThreadToJVM is called when a new thread is created in python and
+``attachThreadToJVM`` is called when a new thread is created in python and
 must be attached to the JVM.
-Currently, this method is deprecated as jpype
+Currently, this method is deprecated as JPype
 automatically attached threads when they are encounted.
 Automatic
 attachment is a requirement as often third party programs such as sypder
 create threads and attempt to call java method which would result in